econnet/econ/do.rst

 - than the person who does the work

-Both aspects can be considered with a `performance`_ factor (`p`), that maps the internal work unit to the work unit for
+Both aspects can be considered with a `performance`_ factor (`p`), that maps the *tribute unit* to the **work unit** based on

 - a specific work done by
 - a specific person using
 - a specific personal tool

-The *work value* includes the tools needed to perform the work.
+`p` includes the tools required to perform the work.
-The person who needs a computer or car to do its work gets a work value that accounts for these tools.
+The person who needs a computer or car to do its work gets a `p` that accounts for these tools.

+Work units can also be results, e.g.

+- products sold
+- customers acquired
+- contributors recruited
+- ...

 The outside economy has a `minimum wage`_.
-Work turning out to be less valuable than the outside economy's `minimum wage`_, needs to be
+Work turning out to be less valuable than the outside economy's `minimum wage`_,

-- revalued or
+- is revalued or
 - automated

 Automation is important

-- to increase the internal work value
+- to increase the performance factor (`p`)
 - to keep the final product competitive and
-- to produce profit for members (to allow them to work on new products)
+- to produce profit for contributors (to allow them to work on new products)

-Work that is not related to the specific product is its own product that comes from the outside economy.

 .. _`dotribute`:

 :tribute:

-Internal effort are internal capital: tribute.
+Tributes are internal records for product-related efforts.

-The name *tribute* is chosen
-for *work contribution* leads to *profit attribution*.
+Product-related effort is not measure with an external currency, because the product value in the market is yet unknown.

-The tribute record associates content effort with the econ.
+The tribute record consists of:

-Tributes does not need to be measured in time.
-Tributes can be measured by result, e.g.

-- by products sold
-- by customers acquired
-- by members recruited
+- quantity
-- ...
+- work unit

-The tributes are recorded in (separate) internal units.
-When pricing the product for the outside market, the internal work measures can to be considered with temporary and acceptable conversion factors to the outside work price.
+Latest when pricing the product for the outside market, the internal work units are considered

+- in the product price
+- in relating the work units to a **tribute unit**

+In this process temporary and acceptable conversion factors to the outside work price are used.

 How and how precise work is recorded needs to be agreed upon.
-There should be an effort in the fair attribution of work, but how much is up to the members.
+There should be an effort in the fair attribution of work, but how much is democratically decided by the contributors.
 Micro-recording and micro-payments produce more effort than value and thus produce deficit.